react-dnd/react-dnd/packages/documentation/markdown/docs/05 Hooks-Based API/useDrop.md

 }
 ```

-### useDrop Parameters
+#### Parameters

 - **`spec`** Specification object, see below for details on how to construct this

-### Return Value
+#### Return Value Array

-useDrop returns an array:

-0. An object containing collected properties from the collect function.
+- **`Index 0`**: An object containing collected properties from the collect function.
 If no `collect` function is defined, an empty object is returned.
-1. The React ref to use.
+- **`Index 1`**: The React ref to use.
 This is automatically created if no `ref` field is defined on the specification object.
+The ref must be attached to the droppable area of the DOM.

 ### Specification Object Members

-- **`ref`**: Required.
-A ref object to use to attach to the draggable element.

-* **`accept`**: Required.
+- **`accept`**: Required.
 A string, an ES6 symbol, an array of either, or a function that returns either of those, given component's `props`.
 This drop target will only react to the items produced by the [drag sources](/docs/api/drag-source) of the specified type or types.
 Read the [overview](/docs/overview) to learn more about the items and types.

+* **`ref`**: Optional.
+A ref object to use to attach to the draggable element.
+If this is unset, one will be created ad returned.

-- **`options`**: Optional.
+* **`options`**: Optional.
 A plain object.
 If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.

-- **`drop(item, monitor)`**: Optional.
+* **`drop(item, monitor)`**: Optional.
 Called when a compatible item is dropped on the target.
 You may either return undefined, or a plain object.
 If you return an object, it is going to become _the drop result_ and will be available to the drag source in its `endDrag` method as `monitor.getDropResult()`.
 This is useful in case you want to perform different actions depending on which target received the drop.
 If you have nested drop targets, you can test whether a nested target has already handled `drop` by checking `monitor.didDrop()` and `monitor.getDropResult()`.
 Both this method and the source's `endDrag` method are good places to fire Flux actions.
 This method will not be called if `canDrop()` is defined and returns `false`.

-- **`hover(item, monitor)`**: Optional.
+* **`hover(item, monitor)`**: Optional.
 Called when an item is hovered over the component.
 You can check `monitor.isOver({ shallow: true })` to test whether the hover happens over _just_ the current target, or over a nested one.
 Unlike `drop()`, this method will be called even if `canDrop()` is defined and returns `false`.
 You can check `monitor.canDrop()` to test whether this is the case.

-- **`canDrop(item, monitor)`**: Optional.
+* **`canDrop(item, monitor)`**: Optional.
 Use it to specify whether the drop target is able to accept the item.
 If you want to always allow it, just omit this method.
 Specifying it is handy if you'd like to disable dropping based on some predicate over `props` or `monitor.getItem()`. _Note: You may not call `monitor.canDrop()` inside this method._

-* **`collect`**: Optional.
+- **`collect`**: Optional.
 The collecting function.
 It should return a plain object of the props to return for injection into your component.
 It receives two parameters, `monitor` and `props`.
 Read the [overview](/docs/overview) for an introduction to the monitors and the collecting function.
 See the collecting function described in detail in the next section.